Battle of Leyte Gulf: First kamikaze attacks of the Pacific War

-While the Battle off Samar was raging between the Japanese surface fleet and Taffy3, Taffy1's escort carriers were supporting the American surface ships after the Battle of Surigao Strait when daylight broke (the nighttime Surigao Strait action meant no carrier aircraft could participate until after dawn, during which the defeated Japanese southern fleet was in full retreat).
+While the Battle off Samar was raging between the Japanese surface fleet and Seventh Fleet's escort carrier Task Unit 77.4.3 ("Taffy3"), the escort carriers of Task Unit 77.4.1 ("Taffy1") were supporting the American surface ships after the Battle of Surigao Strait when daylight broke (the nighttime Surigao Strait action meant no carrier aircraft could participate until after dawn, by which time the defeated Japanese southern fleet was in full retreat).
 As a result of Taffy1 being so far south of Samar, not many Taffy1 airplanes participated in the Battle off Samar.
 While in the air southwest of Leyte Gulf, the aircraft and ships of Taffy1 were immediately ordered to assist Taffy3 off of Samar but they had to return to the escort carriers to refuel and rearm.

 After the carrier aircraft returned from aerial attacks on the retreating Japanese naval forces from Surigao Strait, the Japanese launched the first pre-planned kamikaze (suicide "special attack" planes) attacks of World War II against Taffy1 from Davao.
+(Note: Japanese forces had earlier launched pre-planned kamikaze "special attacks", but they did not find targets.
+"At about the same time that Taffy 3 came under attack by Kurita's battleships in the 0700 hour of 25 October off Samar, the four escort carriers of Taffy 1 (call sign of Task Group 77.4/Task Unit 77.4.1) came under the first true kamikaze attack of the war.
+(That is, the planes that attacked Taffy 1 launched with the specific purpose of conducting suicide attacks on U.S. ships.
+There had actually been at least two intended kamikaze strikes over the previous days, but the planes had not found any targets and had returned to base.)")
 The escort carrier was hit by a kamikaze first, killing 16 crewmen.
 A Japanese submarine also successfully launched a torpedo at Santee, striking her starboard side.
 Four Avenger torpedo bombers and two Wildcat fighters on Santee were destroyed in this attack.
 Emergency repairs saved Santee from sinking.

 The escort carrier was shortly afterwards hit by a kamikaze, killing 71 sailors.
 Suwannee was hit by another kamikaze around noon on 26 October that caused even more damage and killed 36 more crewmen.
 This second kamikaze strike caused a large fire that was not extinguished until nine hours later.
 A total of 107 sailors were killed and over 150 were wounded on Suwannee in the kamikaze attacks on 25–26 October.
 Five Avenger torpedo bombers and nine Hellcat fighters on Suwannee were destroyed.